danrot/master-thesis/02_state-of-the-art.md

 ![The content structure of JCR](diagrams/jcr_content_structure.png)

-The repository is the top element of the content structure.
+The repository is the top level of the content structure.
 It can consist of multiple workspaces, and each of the workspaces contain an arbitrary number of nodes.
 These nodes have relation to other nodes, so that they can build a directed acyclic graph.
 Currently the shareable node feature, which enables a